johnste/finicky/README.md

       browser: "Safari"
     },
     {
-      // Open any url including the string "workplace" in Firefox
+      // Open any url that includes the string "workplace" in Firefox
       match: /workplace/,
       browser: "Firefox"
     },